zalando/pg_view/README.md

 * console (`-o console`)
 * json (`-o json`).

-For the explanation of the output, please, look at the preview.jpeg file (showing the ncurses output).

 Below is the description of some of the options:
 * system:
 	* `iowait`: the percent of the CPU resources waiting on I/O